 If an auditee qualifies for reduced testing in Year 2 and no exceptions were noted in Year 1—meaning no procedures are required in Year 2—does an SAUP report still need to be included in the reporting package submitted to your office?

-No. An SAUP report is not required and does not need to be included in the reporting package if the auditee qualifies for reduced testing in Year 2 and there where no exceptions noted in Year 1.
+No. An SAUP report is not required and does not need to be included in the reporting package if the auditee qualifies for reduced testing in Year 2 and there were no exceptions noted in Year 1.

-Reporting AUP Exeptions
+Reporting AUP Exceptions

 If no exceptions were noted when performing a procedure, is “no exceptions noted” an acceptable response?